cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       number of running service instances can be dynamically scaled.
 Developers can implement Custom Services to interface with a legacy system and perform additional processing beyond the CDAP processing paradigms.
 Examples could include running an IP-to-Geo lookup and serving user-profiles.

    Worker
       Workers are typically long-running background programs that can be used to execute tasks.
       Each instance of a worker runs either in its own YARN container (CDAP distributed mode) or a single thread (CDAP Standalone or In-Memory mode) and the number of instances may be updated via RESTful APIs or the CLI.
-Datasets can be accessed from inside Workers.
+Datasets can be accessed from inside workers.

    Data Abstraction
       Abstraction of the actual representation of data in storage.